ihiiro/Pypre/README.md

 $preconfigure_[here include the name of your placeholder, without the brackets and only letters]$
 ```

-now in your project's package.json add:
+in the child package.json add:
 ```json
 "scripts": {
   "pypre": "pypre && python3 pypre.py && rm pypre.py"